 Please support the blog via Swish (Sweden) or MobilePay (Finland).

-One commonality here in Finland are conferences.
+A common thing here in Finland is to arrange conferences.
 Not the scientific conferences I'm used to attending in various countries, but popular science, business, or entrepreneurial-oriented conferences.
 They usually have a major theme, Q;A:s, and the possibility of mingling with sparkling wine and Hors d'œuvre.
 This week I attended two such conferences.

 On Wednesday, I was invited to Future Forum 2024 at Hanaholmen in Esbo next to Finland's capital Helsingfors.
-The major theme of the conference was the Future and it was framed by a very centralized EU-political approach, with markers like The green new deal, global warming, as well as renewable energy sources.
+The major theme of the conference was the Future and it was framed by a very centralized EU-political approach, with markers like The green new deal, Global warming, as well as Renewable energy sources.
 Based on that outlook, the organizers and the speakers called for innovations.
-But they didn't allow people to ask question the normal way.
+And they didn't allow people to ask question the normal way.
 Instead, people had to submit their questions via an app.
 No questions were asked.

-On Thursday I attended a second conference - Tech Rave-olution - organized by Epicenter.
-The conference started with business exhibitions in the hallway, and they kept going in parallel with the sessions.
+On Thursday I was invited to another conference - Tech Rave-olution - organized by Epicenter.
+The conference started with business exhibitions in the hallway, and they kept going in parallel with sessions in the neighboring conference room.
 Embedded in the overall theme was creativity and innovation.
 It was also very decentralized.

 The first session was about creativity, and then they interviewed the exhibitors in different panel sessions.
 In parallel to that, verbal exchanges went on in the kitchen and other parts of the venue.
 That was followed by Brain stretching which I missed due to an interesting conversation.

-In conclusion, great conferences, and it was great to meet all the interesting people with competences other than mine!
+In conclusion, both conferences where great, and it was great to meet all the interesting people with competences other than mine!

-But for a scientist, the presentations lead to a number of questions about definitions, and also, the conference's different approaches when it comes to centralization versus decentralization.
+But for a psychological scientist who specializes in prospective thinking including creativity, the presentations lead to a number of questions about definitions, and also, the conference's different approaches when it comes to centralization versus decentralization.
 And are we really at risk due to changes in the climate?

 The future is something we have never experienced but something we can imagine from the present.
 In fact, we are the only species who have the ability to experience the future - prospection (Gilbert and Wilson, 2007).